 Step 5: Add Environment Variables

-file to inject your API keys:
+Create the .env file to inject your API keys:

 MapboxAccessToken="YOUR_MAPBOX_TOKEN"